MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/about-office-365-proplus-in-the-enterprise.md

 - In addition, you can use many of the same Group Policy settings that you use with other versions of Office to configure and enforce Microsoft 365 Apps program settings.

-## What's different about Office 365 ProPlus?
+## What's different about Microsoft 365 Apps?
 <a name="BKMK_Different"> </a>

 Even though Microsoft 365 Apps is a lot like other versions of Office, there are differences, including for [Deployment differences](about-office-365-proplus-in-the-enterprise.md#BKMK_Deployment) and [Licensing differences](about-office-365-proplus-in-the-enterprise.md#BKMK_Licensing).